tkambler/gizmo/README.md

 ### DOM State Notifications

-A Gizmo component will trigger a `ready` event when it is inserted into the DOM, and a `destroy` event when it is removed, enabling the developer to perform setup and teardown routines as needed and at the correct time.
+A GizmoJS component will trigger a `ready` event when it is inserted into the DOM, and a `destroy` event when it is removed, enabling the developer to perform setup and teardown routines as needed and at the correct time.

 ```javascript
 var Truck = Gizmo.extend({